 They have a slow metabolism compared to other snakes, so you have to be careful when feeding them.
-This is in part because they don’t move much.
-They are ambush predators, which means they don’t actively hunt.
-They wait for prey to come to them.
+This is in part because they don’t move very much.
+They are ambush predators, which means they wait for prey to come to their way.

-They don’t move when they’re hungry, and all snake species stay quite still when they digest.
+They don’t move when they’re hungry, and all snake species stay quite still when they digest their food.
 This is why you should feed your blood python once every two weeks.